 Research has shown that alpha-lipoic acid may help fight signs of skin aging.

-In a human study, scientists found that applying a cream containing alpha-lipoic acid to the skin reduced fine lines, wrinkles and skin roughness with no side effects (
+In one human study, scientists found that applying a cream containing alpha-lipoic acid to the skin reduced fine lines, wrinkles, and skin roughness with no side effects (

 Memory loss is a common concern among older adults.

 It’s believed that damage from oxidative stress plays a critical role in memory loss (

 Because alpha-lipoic acid is a powerful antioxidant, studies have examined its ability to slow the progression of disorders characterized by memory loss, such as Alzheimer's disease.